johanbrook/johanbrook.com/src/posts/2012-02-06-songs-to-code-by.md

 title: 'Songs to code by'
 date: '2012-02-06 19:09'
 tags:
     - Music
     - programming
     - Spotify
     - playlist
     - coding
     - techno
 category: Music
+slug: songs-to-code-by
 ---

 Music has a strong influence on a myriad of things.
 Art, writing, exercise, studying.
 It might help you focus, relax, cheer up.
 And most important: it could help you write badass code.